2021 Pickleball Fact and Media Sheet

 Pickleball can be played as singles or doubles.
 New players can learn the basic rules quickly in a single session.
 No special apparel is needed – just something comfortable and appropriate for a court sport.
 Equipment is inexpensive and easily portable.
 The game can be played by all ages and is particularly popular in school P.E. programs and in adult living communities.

 The sport is governed by the USA Pickleball Association (USAPickleball.org), which maintains the rules, promotes the sport, sanctions tournaments, and provides player rankings.
-For more information, please visit: www.usapickleball.org.
+For more information, please visit: usapickleball.org.

-2020 marks the 55th Anniversary of pickleball, as it was invented in 1965 on Bainbridge Island, a short ferry ride from Seattle, by three enterprising dads – Joel Pritchard, Bill Bell, and Barney McCallum.
+2021 marks the 56th anniversary of pickleball, as it was invented in 1965 on Bainbridge Island, a short ferry ride from Seattle, by three enterprising dads – Joel Pritchard, Bill Bell, and Barney McCallum.
 Their children were bored with their usual summertime activities.
 It evolved from the original handmade equipment and simple rules into a popular sport throughout North America and is now taking off in other parts of the world.

-Competitive paddles used in pickleball are constructed from a high-tech composite, ranging in cost from $50-$150 each.
+Competitive paddles used in pickleball are constructed from a high-tech composite.
 An official pickleball is made of plastic and is between .78 to .935 ounces and 2.874 to 2.972 inches in diameter.
 There are no color restrictions other than the ball must be a single, consistent color.
-The USAPA has tested and approved several outdoor and indoor balls for official tournament play.
+USA Pickleball has tested and approved several outdoor and indoor balls for official tournament play.
 Click here to review the complete list of all tested/approved paddles and balls approved for sanctioned tournament play.

 Places to Play

 Every US state and all Canadian provinces now have pickleball venues.
 Senior residence communities, YMCAs, local community recreation centers, schools and parks are just some of the places likely to have pickleball courts.
-The USAPA compiles the most up-to-date and comprehensive listing of places to play on a new dedicated website: places2play.org.
-The known places to play totaled of 7,928 at the end of 2019 which represents an increase of 1,335 or approximately 111 new locations per month.
+USA Pickleball compiles the most up-to-date and comprehensive listing of places to play on a new dedicated website: places2play.org.
+The known places to play totaled of 8,735 at the end of 2020 which represents an increase of 807 locations or approximately 67 new locations per month.

 USA Pickleball supports and sanctions tournaments throughout the United States.
-See Upcoming Events List for a current list of upcoming pickleball tournaments.
+See Upcoming Events List for a current list of upcoming USA Pickleball sanctioned tournaments.
 In 2009, USA Pickleball held the first Nationals Pickleball Tournament in Buckeye, Arizona.
 Over 400 players participated in divisions for all ages.
-In 2019, the Margaritaville USA Pickleball National Championships were held at the world-renowned Indian Wells Tennis Garden, just outside of Palm Springs, CA. The event drew more than 2,000 registered players who competed for $80,000 in prize money: the largest cash purse in the history of the sport.
-Click here for detailed information.
-The event also included over 200 hours of livestreamed matches.
+In 2019, the Margaritaville USA Pickleball National Championships were held at the world-renowned Indian Wells Tennis Garden, just outside of Palm Springs, CA. The event drew more than 2,000 registered players who competed for $80,000 in prize money, the largest cash purse in the history of the sport at that time.
+Click here for detailed information regarding this event.
+The 2019 event also included over 200 hours of livestreamed matches.
 Like most sporting events in 2020, the Margaritaville USA Pickleball National Championships was cancelled due to COVID-19.
 However the event is scheduled to take place again this fall at the Indian Wells Tennis Garden, November 6-13, 2021.

 Estimated Pickleball Players Within the United States

-- 1.3 million were “Core” participants who play 8 or more times a year
+- 3 million were “Core” players who play 8 or more times a year

 - The percentages by age of Total, Core, and Casual participants are:

-- The US regions with the largest number of Core participants were:
+- The SFIA US regions with the largest number of Core participants were:

-- These four regions account for 74% of Core players
+o These four regions account for 73% of Core players

 Any citation of this data should reference the SFIA report as its source.